LBishop234/cynoc/README.md

 cycle_limit: 16000
 # Maximum priority value a traffic flow may possess
 max_priority: 4
-# Total size of a buffer in bytes
+# Total size of a buffer in flits (divided by max_priority to calculate virtual channel size)
 buffer_size: 16
-# Flit size in bytes
-flit_size: 4
 # Header processing delay experienced at each router.
 processing_delay: 6
-# Link bandwidth in bytes
+# Link bandwidth in flits per cycle
 link_bandwidth: 8
 ```